-At Girls Just Wanna Have Funds, you’ll find career and negotiation tips, advice on increasing your credit, and ideas on how to start and grow your own business.
-Topics range from anything you can imagine, and unlike the blog’s title, they’re actually relevant for women and men alike.
+At Girls Just Wanna Have Funds, you’ll find career and negotiation tips, advice on improving your credit, and ideas on how to start and grow your own business.
+Topics range from anything you can imagine, and despite the blog’s title, they’re actually relevant for women and men alike.

 32. Early Retirement Extreme

 Early retirement blogs are quite common as people become less enamored with the corporate 9-5 grind.
 At Early Retirement Extreme, the secret formula is “a combination of simple living, anticonsumerism, DIY ethics, self-reliance, and applied capitalism.”

 Sounds easy enough, right?
 Not really, which is why the blog regularly features posts on real-life strategies to achieve your financial independence.
 There are also a number of guest posts so you can read multiple perspectives.